 Not all heroes wear capes.

-Many of them are everyday people who either selflessly put their lives at risk for others.
+Many of them are everyday people who selflessly put their lives at risk for others.
 Or lend a hand during a crisis when others give up.
 Or fight the odds and come out stronger on the other side.

 Discover more from Harappa with a selection of trending blogs on the latest topics in online learning and career transformation